MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 Morphe is a patcher for Android apps.
 Android is very different from iOS so it is not available on iOS.
 If your TV runs Android, it may be possible to use Morphe.

-## 8. Can I patch the latest YouTube version?
+## 20. Can I patch the latest YouTube version?
 (Can I patch newer than the recommended version?)

 Morphe tries to support the very latest versions of YouTube.
 If you like exploring and are willing to accept that some unidentified bugs may exist, then you can try patching the latest YouTube with Morphe.
-If you do not like to tinker with software or repatch often, then always patch the version of YouTube recommended by Morphe.
+If you do not like to experiment with software or repatch often, then always patch the version of YouTube recommended by Morphe.

 Be aware that even if there are no unidentified bugs or issues with patching the latest YouTube, it may be full of [a/b tests](https://en.wikipedia.org/wiki/A/B_testing) that show up for some users as strange UI layouts and unreleased YouTube work-in-progress features.

 If Morphe Manager fails to patch the latest YouTube, or you find patch bugs present in the latest YouTube that are _not_ present in the recommended YouTube, then please open an issue in the [GitHub patches](https://github.com/MorpheApp/morphe-patches/issues?q=is%3Aissue) repo (Be sure to search for duplicate issues before creating a new issue).

+## 21. What if I want to use an older version of YouTube?

+Morphe supports patching some older versions of YouTube.
+At the present time the oldest versions that can be patched are:
+- YouTube: `20.14.43`
+- YT Music: `7.29.52`

+But always ensure you have the latest patches, even when patching older app versions.

+## 22. How to update patched apps?

+To update a patched app, you need to patch and install the app again.
+You do not need to uninstall your existing patched app to upgrade the patched app.

+Patch versions are completely different from the app version, and newer patches can exist even if the app version is the same as your currently patched app.
+Check the `Settings > Morphe > About` screen to see if your patches are outdated.

-## 9. Where to get (full) APKs?
+## 23. Where to get (full) APKs?

 You can get (full) APKs from sites such as [APKMirror](https://www.apkmirror.com/) or [APKPure](https://apkpure.net/).
 An APK ends with the extension `.apk`.

 If only split apks are available (`apkm` or `xapk` files), a tool like [AntiSplit M](https://github.com/AbdurazaaqMohammed/AntiSplit-M) can convert an `apkm`/`xapk` of your device architecture to a regular `apk` for use with Morphe Manager.

-## 10. Where to get microG GmsCore?
+## 30. Where to get microG GmsCore?

 If microG is required for your patched app, you will be directed to the correct [microG download page](https://morphe.software/microg) upon opening the app.

-## 11. How to update patched apps?

-To update a patched app, you need to patch and install the app again.
-You do not need to uninstall your existing patched app to upgrade the patched app.

-Patch versions are completely different from the app version, and newer patches can exist even if the app version is the same as your currently patched app.
-Check the `Settings > Morphe > About` screen to see if your patches are outdated.

-## 12. How do I backup my YouTube Morphe settings?
+## 32. How do I backup my YouTube Morphe settings?

 Morphe uses a text configuration for personalized settings which can be copied and pasted.